 To learn more about how handles these scenarios, check out the Data Loading guide for your destination.

-In addition to the columns set to sync in these tables, there are also a few columns prepended with
+In addition to the columns set to replicate in these tables, there are also a few columns prepended with

 _sdc.
 Stitch uses these columns to replicate your data.